Getting accepted and dropping out:

 At the end of a given academic year, students must report on their scientific progress.
 After the English-language “Audit” before the scientific committee, a decision is made as to whether the student will remain part of the scholarship program in the following academic year.
 The place of those who drop out can be taken if another student meets the entry requirements.

-It is important to mention that students who have been admitted to the program but do not meet the expectations, or who may, in the meantime, develop in a different direction, will be dropped from the program, but later, e.g. at the beginning of each academic year, it is possible to admit older talents who reapply as academic students.
+Students who have been admitted to the program but do not meet the expectations, or who may, in the meantime, develop in a different direction, will be dropped from the program, but later, e.g. at the beginning of each academic year, it is possible to admit older talents who reapply as academic students.

 Research opportunities in the laboratories of the best mentors in the country